Kidney transplants at Fortis International Care

 - Living donor kidney transplant: The kidney is obtained from a healthy, living donor.
 The donor may be an immediate or a close family member, or even a complete stranger.
 In this method, the kidney generally starts performing immediately after the transplant and the chances of rejection is also lesser.
 Biological siblings are usually the best match in this type of transplant.

-Fortis Hospital is a highly preferred centre for kidney transplant in Bangalore due to the use of minimally invasive procedure, which significantly reduces the risk of infection and other risks arising due to the transplant.
+Fortis International Care is a highly preferred centre for kidney Transplantation in India due to the use of minimally invasive procedure, which significantly reduces the risk of infection and other risks arising due to the transplant.
 We have the most comprehensive organ transplantation program, with some of the best kidney transplant surgeons in India working at our centre with a holistic approach to provide the best medical care to our patients.